Alexander Lukashenko: Controversial statements

 On 4 March 2012, two days after EU leaders (including openly gay German Foreign Minister Guido Westerwelle) had called for new measures to pressure Lukashenko over alleged human rights abuses in Belarus at a summit in Brussels, Lukashenko provoked diplomatic rebuke from Germany after commenting that it was "better to be a dictator than gay" in response to Westerwelle having referred to him as "Europe's last dictator" during the meeting.

 After some of the initial candidates for the 2020 Belarusian presidential election were imprisoned, three women involved with the candidates, led by Sviatlana Tsikhanouskaya emerged as leading opposition against him and contested the results of the election.
 Lukashenko has spoken dismissively about the role of women in Belarusian society, saying that "society is not mature enough to vote for a woman" and, referring specifically to Tsikanouskaya, that "she just cooked a tasty cutlet, maybe fed the children, and the cutlet smelled nice [...]
 And now there's supposed to be a debate about some issues" and that the burden of the presidency would cause her to "collapse, poor thing".

 In July 2021, Lukashenko was accused of making antisemitic comments during his Independence Day speech to the armed forces; saying "the Jews managed to force the world to remember the Holocaust.
 The entire world grovels before them and gives in to them.
-They are afraid to say a single word out of place,". and adding "We are tolerant and likeable.
-We left things alone until it got to the point where others started attacking us and the memory of our efforts,".
+They are afraid to say a single word out of place" and adding "We are tolerant and likeable.
+We left things alone until it got to the point where others started attacking us and the memory of our efforts."
 The Israeli government said the comments were "unacceptable" and summoned the chargé d'affaires at the Belarus embassy in Israel.

 Public opinion

 Independent polling is tightly restricted in Belarus.
 Surveys are monopolized by the government, which either does not publish its surveys or uses them for propagandistic purposes.

 According to a leaked internal poll, a third of the population had trust in Lukashenko.
-The last credible public poll in Belarus was a 2016 poll showing approximately 30% approval for Lukashensko.
+The last credible public poll in Belarus was a 2016 poll showing approximately 30% approval for Lukashenko.

 Lukashenko is referred to as "Batska" (бацька, "father") by his supporters.

 During the 2020–21 Belarusian protests, opponents of Lukashenko began to refer to him as "Sasha 3%" on the basis that they believed that he was only supported by three percent of the Belarusian population.
 The term has subsequently become a popular meme within the Belarusian opposition appearing on T-shirts and posters.
-Lukashenko has also been referred to as "Tarakanishche" ("Cockroach") by his opponents in reference to the poem The Monster Cockroach, in which a moustached cockroach inflicts a reign of terror on the other animals before being eaten by a sparrow.
+Lukashenko has also been referred to as "Tarakanishche" ("Cockroach") by his opponents in reference to the poem "The Monster Cockroach", in which a moustached cockroach inflicts a reign of terror on the other animals before being eaten by a sparrow.